flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
 For example, if a user selects the "Delete Snapshots" action while applying the policy, all the snapshots that didn't satisfy the policy condition will be deleted.

+## Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report
+- Delete old snapshots after an approval

 ## Prerequisites